-MSPS 514 Advanced Leadership, Collaboration, and Advocacy II: With Diverse and Special Interest Groups

-1 hour.
-This systems course will explore how to work effectively with culturally, ethnically, and socio-economically diverse students and/or parents, teachers, school personnel, and communities.
+MSPS 514 Advanced Leadership, Collaboration, and Advocacy II: With Diverse and Special Interest Groups students and/or parents, teachers, school personnel, and communities.
 There will also be an emphasis on special interest groups and how to work collaboratively with students and/or parents, teachers, school personnel, and communities to encourage student success.
 It will also consider the role of the school psychologist in taking leadership, collaboration, and advocacy when working with diverse and specialized interest groups.